 Tips to please Goddess Lakshmi

-Lakshmi Maa is the Hindu Goddess of wealth and fortune.
+Lakshmi Maa is the Hindu Goddess of wealth and fortune, in some parts of India, her other forms like Mahalakshmi (West India) and Dhanlakshmi are also worshipped.
 It is believed that she never stays at one place permanently.
-So, let us find some ways to please her to have her blessings for a longer period.
+So, let us find some ways to please her, and to seek her blessings for a longer period.

 - Always keep your home clean and pure.